krasimir/react-in-patterns/book/chapter-01/README.md

 # In brief

-This cookbook is targeting developers that already have a basic understanding of what React is and how it works.
-It's not meant to be used as a complete how-to guide but as an introduction to popular concepts/design patterns.
-Paradigms that more or less are introduced by the community.
-It points you to an abstract thinking.
-For example, instead of talking about Flux, it talks about data flow.
-Instead of talking about higher-order components it talks about composition.
+This cookbook is targeting developers who already have a basic understanding of what React is and how it works.
+It's not meant to be used as a comprehensive how-to guide but rather as an introduction to popular concepts and design patterns—paradigms that are more or less introduced by the community.
+It encourages abstract thinking.
+For example, instead of discussing Redux, it focuses on data flow, and instead of diving into higher-order components, it emphasizes composition.

-The book is highly opinionated.
-It represents my own understanding of the described patterns and it is possible that they have a different interpretation around the web.
-Have this in mind when arguing with someone and using this book as an argument.
+The book takes a highly opinionated stance.
+It reflects my own understanding of the described patterns, and it's possible that there are differing interpretations out there on the web.
+Please keep this in mind when engaging in discussions or using this book as a reference in arguments.

-Also notice that English is not my native language.
-If you see a typo or something sounds weird please contribute here [github.com/krasimir/react-in-patterns](https://github.com/krasimir/react-in-patterns/tree/master/book).
-If you are reading from a printed version of this book then feel free to use a pen ¯\\_(ツ)_/¯